GoodarzMehr/carla/Docs/camera_postprocess_presets.md

 ![postprocess_bp](img/content/bp_postprocess_volumesettings.png)

-To save your current post process settings, choose an appropriate name and enter it in the **Profile Name* field, then press *SaveProfile*.
+To save your current post process settings, choose an appropriate name and enter it in the *Profile Name* field, then press *SaveProfile*.
 The profile will be saved as a JSON file in the `${CARLA_ROOT}/Unreal/CarlaUnreal/Content/Carla/Config/PostProcess` directory, where you will also find other presets.
 If you want to load an existing preset from this directory, enter the name of the preset (the name of the JSON file minus the `.json` suffix) in the *Profile Name* field and then press *LoadProfile*.

+You can also create new post-process presets directly in the JSON files found in the *PostProcess* directory.
+Create new profiles by copying an existing JSON preset and editing specific parameters.
+Make sure you follow the expected JSON schema, some options may change the schema.
+If in doubt, save the preset from the editor interface instead.

 ---